Criminal Justice class

 This course explores the recovery of forensic evidence from mobile devices.
 Emphasis will be placed on the functionality and recovery of evidence from major smart phone operating systems.
 Additional topics include legal considerations specific to mobile device seizure and investigation result reporting.

-Prerequisites: JUS 2500 or permission of the division head
+Prerequisite: JUS 2500 or permission of the division head

 JUS 4700 INTERNSHIP IN CRIMINAL JUSTICE (3)